navneet-iitk/dehaat/README.md

 18. Additionally, Another API to list all the uploads with respective queries and CSVs are available at `http://localhost:{$PORT}/api/v1/balance_sheet/list`.
 This endpoint is commented at the present moment.
 If needed, one can uncomment and look through the data.
+19. Python script to convert pdf file to csv is in the root directory (pdf_to_csv.py), as required at the end of task 1.